vvroul/vvroul/README.md

 You can find my games here: https://vvrouliotis.blogspot.com/

-:gem: I’m currently working on an exploration game about collecting and cleansing healing crystals called "Land of Crystals"
+:gem: I’m currently working on a collectathon RPG game about collecting and cleansing healing crystals called "Land of Crystals"

 <br /> <br /> <br />